top-ghost/octobug/README.md

+# Octobug

+> [!WARNING]
+> This project and its README are not currently very accessible-- I'm writing with a baseline assumption of proficiency with things like Git, GitHub, Eleventy, and probably some other things.
+If people are actually interested in the project, we'll make it better with time.
+Thanks for your patience and/or help!

 ## Github repo setup

-1. Use this repo as a "template" to make a new repo where your site will actually live.
-Make note of the resulting HTTPS URL, it should look something like
-   "https://github.com/${your username}/${the repo name}".
+1. At the top of this repo, click on the "Use this template" dropdown and choose "Create a new repository".
+Give the repo a name and make note of the resulting HTTPS URL: it should look something like "https://github.com/${your username}/${the repo name}".
 You'll be collecting more things in your notes to go along with this.

 ## GitHub app setup